muhenge/Awesomebooks/README.md

 ## Setup and run the app

-- Run `git clone https://github.com/muhenge/Awesomebooks.git` in your termianl
+- run `git clone https://github.com/muhenge/Awesomebooks.git` in your terminal
-- Run `npm install` from the terminal to install the dependences
+- cd into the folder
+- open index.html with live server
 ## Live demo

 [Live preview](https://awesomebook.netlify.app/)